zesje/zesje/README.md

 Yarn keeps track of all the client-side dependancies in `package.json` when you install new packages with `yarn add [packageName]`.
 Yarn will install and update your packages if your run

     yarn install

+## License
+Zesje is licensed under AGPLv3, which can be found in `LICENSE`.
+An summary of this license with it's permissions, conditions and limitations can be found [here](https://choosealicense.com/licenses/agpl-3.0/).